PrincetonUniversity/install_lammps/01_installing/README.md

 #SBATCH --nodes=1                # node count
 #SBATCH --ntasks=16              # total number of tasks across all nodes
 #SBATCH --cpus-per-task=1        # cpu-cores per task (>1 if multi-threaded tasks)
-#SBATCH --threads-per-core=1     # setting to 1 turns off SMT (max value is 4)
+#SBATCH --ntasks-per-core=1      # setting to 1 turns off SMT (max value is 4)
 #SBATCH --mem=4G                 # total memory per node (4G is default per cpu-core)
 #SBATCH --gres=gpu:1             # number of gpus per node
 #SBATCH --time=00:05:00          # total run time limit (HH:MM:SS)

 module purge
-module load openmpi/gcc/3.1.4/64
+module load openmpi/gcc/4.0.4/64 cudatoolkit/11.2
 export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

 srun $HOME/.local/bin/lmp_traverse -sf gpu -in in.melt.gpu
 ```

-Users will need to find the optimal values for `nodes`, `ntasks`, `cpus-per-task`, `threads-per-core` and `gres`.
+Users will need to find the optimal values for `nodes`, `ntasks`, `cpus-per-task`, `ntasks-per-core` and `gres`.
 Each node of Traverse has 2 CPUs.
 Each CPU has 16 physical cores.
 Each physical core has 4 floating point units.
-A setting of `--threads-per-core=4` turns on IBM's simultaneous multithreading (SMT).
-A setting of `--threads-per-core=1` turns it off.
+A setting of `--ntasks-per-core=4` turns on IBM's simultaneous multithreading (SMT).
+A setting of `--ntasks-per-core=1` turns it off.
 Note that the cudatoolkit module does not need to be loaded in the Slurm script since the only CUDA library that the LAMMPS executable depends on is /usr/lib64/libcuda.so, which relates to the driver.

 Below is a sample LAMMPS script called `in.melt.gpu`: